Math Doubts

 In prime factoring method, there are three simple steps involved to find the least common multiple of the given two or more numbers.

-1. Express each number as a product of prime factors.
+1. Express each given number as the product of prime numbers.

 3. Find the product of all highest power prime factors of the given numbers.